Senior full stack developer and CTO at Ideamotive.

 Years ago, when people could only dream about browsing the internet on their phones and even the most popular websites looked quite rough, setting up the basics of your new site was relatively easy.
-The developers back there learned HTML, PHP, and CSS, and with this knowledge were already able to work out a website that could be considered a professional one.
+The developers back then used HTML templates, learned PHP, and CSS, and with this knowledge were already able to work out a website that could be considered a professional one.

-These days, however, when it comes to developing a web project, it’s not that easy anymore.
-As websites stopped being straightforward portfolios or news catalogues and turned into highly advanced pieces of code, people started creating more and more ways of turning a project into reality.
+These days, however, when it comes to developing web apps, it’s not that easy anymore.
+As websites stopped being straightforward portfolios or news catalogs and turned into highly advanced pieces of code, people started creating more and more ways of turning a project into reality.
 This means that now the job of a project lead, or even a company owner, is not only to gather a team of great developers but also to choose the technology this project will be built upon.

 And that’s how Vue came into life.
 Although it’s not a one-person-project anymore, and there are tons of people involved in it now, it’s still considered a framework from the people to the people.

 What this Vue vs React difference could mean to you?
 Although both projects are now open-source (anyone can use them completely free of charge), the fact that Facebook is behind React, makes many trust the project more.
 As the company needs the framework for their own purposes, we can stay assured that its developers will keep it running and enhancing.

 On the other hand, the development of Vue depends solely on its community.
 If its fans would turn to other frameworks instead, You’s project might not survive and get replaced by bigger players.

 Despite some differences in their story, Vue and React have a few things in common.
 As they both were created by really experienced developers, they are both built on some similar good practices.

 Firstly, it is worth noting that both Vue and React make use of virtual DOM.
 DOM itself stands for Document Object Model and is an abstract API arranging different parts of HTML templates in the form of a tree.
 This setting allows programs to access the part of the document they might need easily.